youssefaouadni/flutter_native_animated_splash/README.md

 ## License

-This project is licensed under the MIT License.
+This package is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments